By Mitzi Perdue

 We can all understand that child pornography is not a victimless crime.
 The child who’s being videoed having sex or masturbating or being tortured is real.

-The individuals responsible for causing this kind of suffering are unambiguously criminal and need to be put away.
+The individuals responsible for causing this kind of sexual exploitation are unambiguously criminal and need to be put away.
 There’s no controversy about this.

 Where it gets complex is, what about the viewers?